-For example, you could use some self-tracking tools to give you a better understanding of your everyday behaviour using technology (see page 19).
+For example, you could use some self-tracking tools to give you a better understanding of your everyday behaviour using technology.
 Or you could keep a diary of your communication habits and keep track of when work interrupts non-work (and vice versa).